turnerguo/CrowdFunding-B3/README.md

 ( Version 1.0 )
 --------------------------

-CrowdFunding is a Joomla! extension you can use to create and manage crowdfunding website.
+CrowdFunding is a platform that provides functionality for creating collective funding websites, powered by Joomla!